knanne/knanne.github.io/_posts/2016-10-25-Creating a website with Jekyll and GitHub Pages.md

 If you modify the Gemfile, you must then run `bundle install`

-## Theme

-To remove the default theme, remove the `gem 'minima'` in Gemfile, and remove `theme='minima'` settings in `_config.yml`.
-Otherwise import a local css/sass file to simply override theme settings.

-## Jekyll Engine

-- refer to the Jekyll [cheat sheet](http://jekyll.tips/jekyll-cheat-sheet/)

 ## YAML Frontmatter

+What the heck is YAML?

+> YAML is a human friendly data serialization standard for all programming languages. - [website](http://yaml.org/)

+It is basically a markup language used to store configuration data.
+Jekyll sites commonly use it to store data on blog posts like dates, and tags and the like.

 - read what Jekyll advises on [front matter](https://jekyllrb.com/docs/frontmatter/)

 ## Liquid for Automation

+What the heck is Liquid?

 > "Liquid is an open-source template language created by Shopify and written in Ruby." - [website](https://shopify.github.io/liquid/)

+It is basically a language for dynamically rendering templates without any server-side processing.
+But it also allows us to reuse (HTML) templates, embed templates in other templates, and combined with the Jekyll engine using YAML data, we can even programmatically access and render our entire site's content.
+For examples, checkout the [Code Snippets](#code-snippets) below.

+## Jekyll Engine

+What do they mean by "Jekyll Engine"?
+It's basically the combination of Ruby, Liquid and YAML to give you access to all site content dynamically.
+For more, refer to the [Jekyll cheat sheet](http://jekyll.tips/jekyll-cheat-sheet/).

 ## Plugins

-Plugins written in Ruby and either store in your `_plugins` dir or installed with a gem are able to add a lot of convenience and features to a site.
+Custom plugins can be written in Ruby and either stored in your `_plugins` dir, or installed through a Gem, and can add a lot of convenience and features to a site.

 However, [according to the Jekyll docs](http://jekyllrb.com/docs/plugins/), custom `.rb` files do not run during build on GitHub pages since it is built in `--safe` mode.
-Therefore only install from available gems for now if you are hosting on GitHub pages.
+Therefore only install from available approved gems for now if you are hosting on GitHub pages.

 ## Collections